 In 75% of the cases, the person bitten was familiar with the animal.
 Because the behavior of both young children and dogs can be unpredictable, a young child should never be left alone with a dog, and parents should teach children about prevention at an early age.
 That said, a dog should never bite a child (or anyone else), and when this happens the owner (and possibly others) should be held accountable.
 A child has the right to sue for compensation through a legal guardian (usually a parent).

-To contact attorney Brendan Flaherty for a free consultation, please submit our free consultation form (click here) or call 612-338-0202 or 1-888-377-8900.
-Brendan helps people who have been bitten by dogs throughout Minnesota
+To contact attorney Alicia Penner and our entire dog bite legal team for a free consultation, please submit our free consultation form or call 612-338-0202 or 1-888-377-8900.
+Alicia helps people who have been bitten by dogs throughout Minnesota.